-The FDR regression model (5) assumes that μ and σ^2 are both known, or can be derived from the distributional theory of the test statistic in question.
-As Efron (2004) observes, however, many data sets are poorly described by this "theoretical null," and an "empirical null" must be estimated instead.
+The FDR regression model (5) assumes that $\mu$ and $\sigma^2$ are both known, or can be derived from the distributional theory of the test statistic in question.
+But as Efron (2004) observes, many data sets are poorly described by this "theoretical null," and it is necessary to estimate an empirical null in order to reach plausible conclusions.
 This is a common situation in high-dimensional screening problems, where correlation among the test statistics, along with many other factors, can invalidate the theoretical null.
-Efron (2004) proposes two methods for estimating μ and σ^2 from the data: (1) maximum likelihood, and (2) central matching, whereby a quadratic function is fit to the log density of some central fraction (e.g. a third) of the data.